pariajm/sharif-emotional-speech-dataset/README.md

-# <a href='https://link.springer.com/article/10.1007/s10579-018-9427-x'>ShEMO: a large-scale validated database for Persian speech emotion detection  دادگان گفتار احساسی شریف (شمو) </a><br>
+# <a href='https://link.springer.com/article/10.1007/s10579-018-9427-x'>ShEMO: a large-scale validated database for Persian speech emotion detection</a><br>

 ## Abstract
 <div align="justify"> This paper introduces a large-scale, validated database for Persian called Sharif Emotional Speech Database (ShEMO).
 The database includes 3000 semi-natural utterances, equivalent to 3 hours and 25 minutes of speech data extracted from online radio plays.
 The ShEMO covers speech samples of 87 native-Persian speakers for five basic emotions including <i>anger</i>, <i>fear</i>, <i>happiness</i>, <i>sadness</i> and <i>surprise</i>, as well as neutral state.
 Twelve annotators label the underlying emotional state of utterances and majority voting is used to decide on the final labels.
 According to the kappa measure,